Looking for where to see cherry blossoms in the world? These are the top cherry blossom destinations.

 At the Jardin des Plantes be on the look out for the Prunus Shirotae tree which means ‘snow white’.
 This tree also goes by the name “Mount Fuji” and is believed to be the largest tree in Paris!

-There are over 2 million cherry trees in Jerte Valley, Spain, which is close to Cáceres, Extremadura.
-Often people say that it looks like the valley is covered in snow but really it’s flowering cherry trees!
+There are over 2 million cherry trees in Jerte Valley, Spain, close to Cáceres, Extremadura.
+People often say it looks like the valley is covered in snow, but really, it’s flowering cherry trees!

 There is a festival in April to celebrate these blooms, and it starts with an opening ceremony that kicks off more than a week’s worth of activities.
 There are live cooking workshops, musical performances, guided tours, and even a craft market.

-The place to see the stunning canopy of interlocking cherry trees in this city is at the Kungsträdgården (The King’s Garden) which dates back to the middle ages.
-Sixty-three Japanese cherry trees were planted in 1998 and peak bloom is usually mid-April.
+The place to see the stunning canopy of interlocking cherry trees in this city is at the Kungsträdgården (The King’s Garden), which dates back to the Middle Ages.
+Sixty-three Japanese cherry trees were planted in 1998, and peak bloom is usually in mid-April.

 When: Late April – early May